Easy Frozen Margarita

 The frozen margarita in a margarita glass garnished with lime.

-Can I make this recipe ahead of time?
+Can I make this ahead of time?

-Can I use a different type of liquor instead of tequila?
+Can I use a different spirit?

-What can I use if I don’t have a blender?
+What if I don’t have a blender?

-Can I make a non-alcoholic frozen margarita?
+Can I make it non-alcoholic?

 Frozen margarita in a margarita salt-rimmed margarita glass garnished with lime.